 The tour ends with a sherry tasting without a guide, so I can’t ask about the two glasses of sherry we are served.
-I guess it’s a dry Fino and a sweet Cream, but I don’t like the taste.
+My guess is that it’s a dry Fino and a sweet Cream, but I don’t like the taste.
 One is too sharp and the other too sweet (I’m guessing it’s the cheapest in the house), so I’m not tempted to buy anything in the store either.
-Despite the disappointing taste experience, Tio Pepe is worth a visit because you get an insight into the world’s largest sherry producer and their history.
+Despite the disappointing taste experience, Tio Pepe is worth a visit because you get an insight into the world’s largest sherry producer and its history.

 Tickets are available on the website and include a tasting of 2 or 4 types of sherry, as well as with or without tapas.

-Bodegas Emilio Hidalgo is located in a whitewashed building in a small side street in the centre of Jerez.
-We are asked to wait a little, as Fernando, with whom we have made an appointment, has to finish something in the office.
+Bodegas Emilio Hidalgo is located in a whitewashed building on a small side street in the centre of Jerez.
+We are asked to wait a minute, as Fernando, with whom we have made an appointment, has to finish up something in the office.

-Bodegas Emilio Hidalgo was founded in 1874 by nephews José and Emilio and is now run by the fifth generation of the family, cousins Juan Manuel, Emilio and Fernando, who will show us around.
-The Hidalgo family used to have their own vineyards, but they sold them and now buy must from outside.
+Bodegas Emilio Hidalgo was founded in 1874 by nephews José and Emilio and is now run by the fifth generation of the family, cousins Juan Manuel, Emilio and Fernando, who will be showing us around.
+The Hidalgo family used to have their own vineyards, but they sold them and now buy grape juice from outside.

 Fernando is ready and after a walk across the courtyard and through a few production rooms with large mixing tanks and fine old tools on the walls, he heads decisively towards the most important place of all – the “cathedral”.

-The cellar-like smell of damp earth and wood and stuffiness hits the nostrils as soon as we enter the dark warehouse with all the sherry casks.
-We squint our eyes and they need a few minutes to get used to the darkness, coming straight from the strong Andalusian sun.
+The cellar-like smell of damp earth and wood as well as stuffiness hits the nostrils as soon as we enter the dark warehouse with all the sherry casks.
+We squint our eyes and they need a few minutes to adjust to the darkness, coming straight from the strong Andalusian sun.

 Sherry tasting straight from the barrel